nifemi-l/Chattr/README.md

 # Overview
-This project is a work in progress.
-I'm designing this to expand my understanding of real-time messaging and user authentication.
-Updates and improvements will continue as I expand its features and refine functionality.

-The end goal of this project is to create a real-time messaging platform with secure user authentication.
-I'll be leveraging WebSocket for persistent connections and a REST API for stateless communication.
+This project implements a basic API and real-time messaging using WebSocket.
+The design diagram below outlines a potential future state with features like JWT authentication and a fully integrated REST API, which are not part of this implementation.

 # Design Diagram
 ![System Design Diagram](architecture/system_design.png)

 # Image
 ![Chat Demo](snips/Chat_Demo.png)